 A. Auroras are often visible in the night sky from late August until April.
 Even in the heart of Rovaniemi, the capital of Lapland, auroras are visible, though many visitors take special Northern Lights tours out to isolated locations to take pictures and videos.
 Basically, when the sky is dark and clear, you have a chance of seeing the Northern Lights anywhere in Lapland.
 For an even more unforgettable Northern Lights experience, spend the night in an aurora accommodation.

 Q. How do you sleep in the summertime?

 A. Place head on pillow.
 Close eyes.
 Sleep.
-No, seriously, Finns and the Sámi people have been sleeping in Lapland since prehistoric times.
+No, seriously, Finns and the Sámi people have been sleeping in Lapland for hundreds and thousands of years.
 These days, heavy curtains, blinds, and a sleep mask (unimaski) all help make your summer vacation in Lapland dreamy.

 Q. Where can you see reindeer?